antoine-lavrard/MMML/README.md

 MMML is a versatile GitHub repository dedicated to the field of Deep learning.
 With a focus on flexibility and modularity, this project aims to demonstrate how one could separate the configuration of various experiments from the actual code definition, for complex neural architecture that feature sevral building blocks.
 Leveraging the power of PyTorch, MMML enables users to easily experiment with new building blocks without the need to modify the entire training procedure.

-The unique aspect of FlexiLearnNet lies in its approach to decomposing the components of a neural network.
+The unique aspect of this repo lies in its approach to decomposing the components of a neural network.
 By separating the backbone, head, metric, and loss functions and defining their configuration using a graph structure, users can tailor the architecture to suit their specific needs.
 This modular approach facilitates the creation and sharing of experiments, making it effortless to explore new techniques and incorporate different components into the learning pipeline.

 # Installation step :